Process Lasso Automation Features

 Power Plan Automation

-Switch power plans while idle (IdleSaver), or when specified process(es) are found running, or by a manual timer (Keep Awake), etc…
+Switch power plans while idle (IdleSaver) or when specified processes are running.

 Prevent Sleep (Keep Awake)